Gaz1676/twitter-web-app/README.md

     • Exposes a simple API - browsable by Insomnia
     • Separate ‘Admin’ account with:
         ~ Registered Users Statistics
-        ~ Ability to View the timeline of another User ~ Ability to add/remove Users
+        ~ Ability to view the timeline of another User ~ Ability to add/remove Users
         ~ Ability to delete tweets from any User, individually or in bulk